St. Thomas Aquinas Senior High School: Curriculum

-Awards
+Awards and recognition

 For three consecutive years, 1972, 1973, 1974, the school led West Africa in the Advanced Level Certificate Examination according to statistical figures from the Education Ministry.
 In 2004, the school won the world cadet championship held in London.
 In 2013, the school was deemed the Overall Best High School in Ghana.
 The same year, 2013, the school won the National Science and Maths Quiz Competition.

 The school won the National Science and Maths Quiz in 2013.
 St. Thomas Aquinas SHS is the only exclusively day school to have won the trophy.

 In 2013, the school came first in the maiden edition of the Science and Technology Fair organized by the Young Educators Foundation (YEF), an education oriented non-governmental organization.
 In 2017, the school won the National Science and Technology Fair now sponsored by the government after a four-year hiatus.

 The school won the Moot Court Competition for the first time the program was introduced to the second educational cycle.

 The school emerged winners of the 2019 Gender Inequality Debate.